CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Creatable_Content/Creative_Tab.md

 mods.contenttweaker.VanillaFactory.createCreativeTab(String unlocalizedName, IItemStack iItemStack);
 mods.contenttweaker.VanillaFactory.createCreativeTab(String unlocalizedName, ItemRepresentation iItem);
 mods.contenttweaker.VanillaFactory.createCreativeTab(String unlocalizedName, BlockRepresentation iBlock);
+mods.contenttweaker.VanillaFactory.createCreativeTab(String unlocalizedName, IItemStackSupplier supplier);
 ```

 The String is in each of the three methods the same: It's the unlocalized name the Tab will later have.
 The second parameter is the symbol your tab will carry later on (e.g. a lava bucket for "misc").
+You can decide wheter you want to use an itemRepresentation, an itemStack, a blockrepresentation or an itemStackSupplier function.

 ## Calling an existing ICreativeTab object
 You can also call an [existing creative](/Mods/ContentTweaker/Vanilla/Brackets/Bracket_Creative_Tab) tab, though you cannot change any of it's properties.